NESCent/feedingdb/README-squishy.md

 Solr (configuration)
 ----

-This repository includes a script that will generate a solr schema based on the index model defined in `feeddb/feed/search_indexes.py` and rebuild the index.
-In brief, it just does these things:
+The vagrant environment defined in this repo includes a script called `feeddb-refresh-solr` that will generate a solr schema based on the index model defined in `feeddb/feed/search_indexes.py` and rebuild the index.
+The script is simply a convenience wrapper around these three commands: (the first two must be run as root)

 ```
 ./manage.py build_solr_schema > /etc/solr/conf/schema.xml
 service solr restart
 ./manage.py rebuild_index --noinput
 ```

+As with all `./manage.py` commands, be sure you are using an appropriate Python environment (i.e. activate your virtualenv if you are using virtualenv).

 Cron
 ----